alonamar/dva-team28/README.md

 8. To close the server, go to the the terminal and press CTRL+C.
 ## Notes
 * The website is best seen on a large monitor Screen.
 * The analysis code is not part of the deployment.
-In order to run that code, you should download the data, and run it separatelyץ
+In order to run that code, you should download the data, and run it separately.